The All Season Solar Cooker is definitely unique, and in our opinion is one of the most versatile solar cooker designs available on the market.

 First Position range of adjustment.

 These pictures (below)show the full range of adjustment for the First Position.
-The ASSC boasts a COORDINATED ARTICULATING reflector array (unique amongst solar cookers) The array is composed of an upper reflector group, a lower reflector group, and side reflector panels.
+The ASSC boasts a COORDINATED ARTICULATING reflector array (unique among solar cookers) The array is composed of an upper reflector group, a lower reflector group, and side reflector panels.
 The upper and lower group are connected using an "elevation bar" which holds the two groups at a specific angle to each other. .
 When one group is moved, the other group moves equally as the elevation bar brings it along.

 When one group is placed in solar focus, the other group is also in solar focus.
 There is never any guess work, all panels move together in a coordinated fashion that ensures that when one reflector group is focused, they all are focused.